wbsllc/website/faqs.md

 The sooner the better!
 Unfortunately, families often experience setbacks in getting started with ABA therapy due to insurance issues and/or provider availability.

-**What services do Worthington Behavioral Services LLC offer?
-Are these services offered to anyone with an autism diagnosis?
-Why is it important to offer these services?**
+**What services do Worthington Behavioral Services LLC offer?**

-On an individual basis, Worthington Behavioral Services LLC (“WBS”) provides private pay Parent Training in ABA to families awaiting an autism diagnosis or ABA therapy with a provider.
-Starting ABA therapy as early as possible is important for children who are suspected to have an autism spectrum diagnosis and often families experience delays in starting therapy due to awaiting the evaluation and diagnosis or being placed on an ABA provider waitlist following diagnosis.
-Parent Training provides families with the skills they need to help their loved ones during this waiting period.
-WBS also offers temporary BCBA coverage for ABA providers experiencing staffing shortages related to temporary leaves of absence.
-WBS understands the importance of limiting disruptions to services for individuals with autism and seeks to provide aid to ABA providers during staffing shortages.
+Worthington Behavioral Services LLC (“WBS”) provides private pay ABA training and consultation to families seeking treatment for developmental delays, autism, or behavioral concerns for which an individual is not currently receiving effective treatment or therapy services.
+WBS also provides training in ABA to schools, childcare facilities, and other related professionals.

 **How is your organization different from others?**